statamic/eloquent-driver/README.md

     php artisan migrate
     ```

-4. If you're adding `json` or `integer` columns, you will need to provide your own `Entry` model in order to set the appropriate casts.
+4. If you're adding a column that [requires an Eloquent cast](https://laravel.com/docs/master/eloquent-mutators#attribute-casting) (eg. a `json` or `integer` column), you will need to provide your own `Entry` model in order to set the appropriate casts.
 You can do this by creating a new model which extends the default `Entry` model:

     ```php
     <?php